farrokhi/pyprotosim/doc/readme.txt

 Naming
 ------

-Original name had diameter in it.
-But as the project grew, that name had to be omitted.
+Original name was about testing AAA server I was testing on.
+But as the project grew, that name had to be changed.
 Finally, name was settled to PYthon Protocol Simulator (pronounced as "pipes").

 Features